t0m-a/Vagrantfiles/README.md

 ----
 ## Content
 1. Ansible Master Server.
-2. And more to come: NGINX Web Servers & DB Servers Clusters for development environments.
+2. Work in progress: NGINX Web Servers & DB Servers Clusters for development environments.
+Not yet ready to use.

 ----
 ## Warning